 You are here

-Oregon College of Art and Craft (OCAC) has earned a reputation as a leading college of art and craft in the United States.
+Oregon College of Art and Craft (OCAC) earned a reputation as a leading college of art and craft in the United States.
 Known for its exceptional faculty of artists, writers and makers, OCAC is a uniquely small, mentor-based college where students are individually guided to become successful artists and professionals in the fields of creative practice, business, and industry.
-The College also receives 50,000 visits each year through community programs, lectures, presentations and exhibitions in the Hoffman Gallery and 2,500-3,000 students enrolled annually in youth and adult offerings and special programs.
+The College received 50,000 visits each year through community programs, lectures, presentations and exhibitions in the Hoffman Gallery and 2,500-3,000 students enrolled annually in youth and adult offerings and special programs.

 While enrolled in the full-time Bachelor of Fine Arts or Master of Fine Arts degree programs, students work in small classes with renowned faculty, artists-in-residence, and fellow students to explore innovative, cross-media approaches to making, experiential learning, and conceptual thinking across the full range of the seven specialized studio areas that are the heart of Craft at OCAC.
 The hands-on, studio-based approach to learning – one in which deep conceptual thinking informs making works with the hand – prepares students to become creative artists, knowledgeable designers, and critical thinkers.

 OCAC’s alumni, 82% of whom are employed in the arts, exemplify the vital role artists and makers play in satisfying the global demand for new ways of thinking, making and innovating.
-Founded in 1907 by Julia Hoffman, today OCAC (pronounced “O-see-A-see”) is a principal center for learning and engaging the Portland ethos of the hand-made, locally sourced and environmentally sound.
-OCAC is a place where ideas are realized.
+Founded in 1907 by Julia Hoffman, OCAC was a principal center for learning and engaging the Portland ethos of the hand-made, locally sourced and environmentally sound.
+OCAC was a place where ideas are realized.

 In May of 2019, after serving the community for 112-years, OCAC closed its doors.